CoreyT355/phaservania/README.md

 A Castlevania type game written with Phaser 3 and ES6

+This is just a fun side project to work on.
+I'll take any PR under consideration for Hacktoberfest.

 ### Requirements

 We need [Node.js](https://nodejs.org) to install and run scripts.